ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut2.rst

     :alt: Tut2pic5

 | If you want to customize the layout of the graphs, you can enter the known arguments of the `PyPlot package <https://matplotlib.org/3.1.1/tutorials/index.html>`_ into the functions.
 Since the functions return a matplotlib.axes object, you can access and modify the individual elements of the plots like in PyPlot.
-| Tho code below returns you the basic plots.
+| The code below returns you the basic plots.
 For the layout changes, take a look into the Tutorial 2 notebook.

 .. code-block:: python